apreiti/Celebrity-Look-Alike/README.md

 enhance the model’s precision.
 Leveraging the CelebA dataset on Kaggle, which provides a rich collection of celebrity images annotated with various facial attributes, we aimed to create a higher understanding of each person’s appearance.

 Our project unfolds in two fundamental steps.
-Firstly, we gathered comparison images byscraping thumbnail images from Wikipedia celebrity pages.
-Then, we used the face recognition library to effortlessly obtain facial bounding boxes, setting the groundwork for a reliable baseline that would later be enriched.
-The baseline consisted in computing the similarity of the bounding boxes of the input faces with respect to the dataset ones, without using any featuremodel to enhance the performance.
+Firstly, we gathered comparison images by scraping thumbnail images from Wikipedia celebrity pages.
+Then, we used the face recognition library to load a pre-trained CNN model that extracts the unique facial encodings for each face bounding box, setting the groundwork for a reliable baseline that would later be enriched.
+The baseline consisted in computing the similarity of the input faces features extracted by the pre-trained model, without using any featuremodel to enhance the performance.

 In the next phase, we trained three distinct deep learning models to address the nuances of specific facial traits.